junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean turns around to look for Bobby.

 Bobby meets his eyes, giving him a nod and a tight smile, "Welcome back, Dean."
-Throwing a glance in Cas's direction, he adds, "Looks like your angel found you, as he promised."
+Throwing a glance in Cas's direction, he adds, "Looks like your angel found you, like he promised."

 Dean nods, glancing back at Cas.